GretaRob/Buzzer/README.md

 ## Getting Files

-* Click this [link](https://github.com/GretaRob/Network) to access my github repository.
+* Click this [link](https://github.com/GretaRob/Buzzer) to access my github repository.

-* On the top panel you will see a green button with a download icon and the word "CODE" written next to it.
+* On the top panel you will see a green button with a download icon and the word "Code" written next to it.
 Click it to download the project zip file.

 * Navigate to the download location then extract the zip file to your desired location.